-The MA Bureau of Substance Addiction Services offers a Recovery Coach Academy through AdCare Educational Institute (Recovery Coach Training Calendar).
-In order to be eligible to apply for training, one must have access to a Recovery Coach Supervisor (someone who has completed RC Supervisor training), and a concrete plan to begin working or volunteering as a Recovery Coach, if they are not currently doing so.
+The MA Bureau of Substance Addiction Services offers Recovery Coach and Recovery Coach Supervisor trainings through AdCare Educational Institute (Recovery Coach Training Calendar).
+In order to be eligible to apply for Recovery Coach Academy, one must have access to a Recovery Coach Supervisor (someone who has completed RC Supervisor training), and a concrete plan to begin working or volunteering as a Recovery Coach, if they are not currently doing so.
 Recovery Coach trainings sponsored by other entities are posted on the Trainings & Events calendar.

 Massachusetts Recovery Support/Peer workers can apply to become Certified Addiction Recovery Coaches (CARCs) through the MA Board of Substance Abuse Counselor Certification (MBSACC).
 See this brief description.

 For those who wish to take the exam, the Rhode Island Department of Behavioral Healthcare, Developmental Disabilities and Hospitals put together a Study Guide (some of the information is specific to Rhode Island, but the study guide is applicable to the exam used in Massachusetts).